openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

 *  A new **Courses** page in Insights provides a dashboard view of all of your courses.
 For information, see :ref:`insights:Courses_Page`.

-*  Updates to Insights requires a series of migration steps to account for changes to ``social-auth``.
-For information, see :ref:`opencoursestaff:Open edX Ginkgo Release`.

 *****************
 Service Upgrades